tribaaldos/tribaaldos/README.md

 # Angel Tribaldos - Software Developer

 ## Introduction
 Hello, everyone!
 I'm Angel Tribaldos, a passionate software developer with a background in computer science.
-I have experience working with a variety of technologies and languages, including JavaScript, Python, HTML, CSS, Express, Django, MySQL, and MongoDB.
+I have experience working with a variety of technologies and languages, including JavaScript, React, Python, HTML, CSS, Express, Django, MySQL, and MongoDB.

 ## Skills
 - Programming Languages: JavaScript, Python